chaofengqing/SRB_India/README.md

 ## Research Context

-This project presents a subnational estimation and projection of Nepal’s Sex Ratio at Birth (SRB) from 1980 to 2050, based on a Bayesian hierarchical time series mixture model.
-While previous studies have examined SRB at the national level, our approach addresses the geographic heterogeneity of sex imbalances in Nepal—a country where regional variation is both significant and policy-relevant.We aim to estimate and project SRB for the seven provinces of Nepal from 1980 to 2050 using a Bayesian modeling approach.
-We compiled an extensive database on provincial SRB of Nepal, consisting of the 2001, 2006, 2011, and 2016 Nepal Demographic and Health Surveys and the 2011 Census.
+This project presents a subnational estimation and projection of India’s Sex Ratio at Birth (SRB) from 1980 to 2050, based on a Bayesian hierarchical time series mixture model.
+While previous studies have examined SRB at the national level, our approach addresses the geographic heterogeneity of sex imbalances in India — a country where regional variation is both significant and policy-relevant.We aim to estimate and project SRB for the 29 states  of India from 1980 to 2050 using a Bayesian modeling approach.
+We compiled an extensive database on provincial SRB of India.
 We adopted a Bayesian hierarchical time series model to estimate and project the provincial SRB, with a focus on modeling the potential SRB imbalance.

 ## Methodology